Introduction to Artificial Intelligence in Hospitals

 Reason: Healthcare workers are often under pressure, handling many patients with limited time.
 Human error is natural when multitasking or working long hours.

-AI Solution: AI systems act as safety nets.
+AI Solution: AI in hospital management systems acts as a safety net.
 They cross-check medication lists, flag inconsistencies, and review symptoms to catch things doctors might miss.
 This double-checking system reduces errors, improves accuracy, and ensures safer care for all patients.

 Challenge: Some patients don’t follow their treatment properly; they skip medicines, miss follow-ups, or ignore health advice, which slows down recovery.